Civil Law (CVGL)

 Attributes: INLJ, LLM.

-A study of the principles and rules applicable when courts adjudicate transactions connected with more than one jurisdiction.
-Problems of choice of law, jurisdiction, and recognition of judgments are considered in light of traditional and modern analyses and the constitutional limitations.
+A study of the principles and rules applicable when courts adjudicate disputes connected with more than one jurisdiction.
+Topics include the domestic and private international law dimensions of choice of law, jurisdiction, recognition of judgment, private party selection of applicable law, and use of non-state law.
+These doctrines and principles are considered in light of traditional and modern analyses, as well as the limitations of constitutional and international law.

 Attributes: LDF, LIDR, LLM, LMCO.